-Provisions of our amended and restated certificate of incorporation and amended and restated bylaws, which will become effective following the spinoff, may delay or discourage transactions involving an actual or potential change in control or change in our management, including transactions in which stockholders might otherwise receive a premium for their shares, or transactions that our stockholders might otherwise deem to be in their best interests.
+Provisions of our amended and restated certificate of incorporation and amended and restated bylaws may delay or discourage transactions involving an actual or potential change in control or change in our management, including transactions in which stockholders might otherwise receive a premium for their shares, or transactions that our stockholders might otherwise deem to be in their best interests.
 Therefore, these provisions could adversely affect the price of our common stock.

-Among other things, upon the completion of the spin-off, our amended and restated certificate of incorporation and amended and restated bylaws will:
+Among other things, our amended and restated certificate of incorporation and amended and restated bylaws: